|

 It is estimated that the chances of felons amassing wealth or climbing the economic ladder are almost half compared to “non-offenders”.
 This stark disparity is mainly due to the social stigma that restricts their access to higher-paying jobs, while at the same time squashing any entrepreneurial aspirations due to limited access to capital and business resources.

-This perception also reflects in societal attitudes towards hiring former felons, with many businesses remaining nervous about offering employment opportunities to these individuals.
+This perception is also reflected in societal attitudes towards hiring former felons, with many businesses remaining nervous about offering employment opportunities to these individuals.
 This not only leads to a high unemployment rate among felons but also perpetuates the same stereotype.

 All this due to limited options and opportunities.